Small time window

 "Will be beautiful to see in the evening"

-For WAA CEO Alexander Pikhard, the comet Tsuchinshan-ATLAS, which was observed for the first time in early 2023 by the eponymous telescope facilities in China and South Africa, "lives up to its promise".
+For WAA CEO Alexander Pikhard, the comet Tsuchinshan-ATLAS, which was first observed at the beginning of 2023 by the eponymous telescope facilities in China and South Africa, "lives up to its promise".

 In addition to images from southern Africa, for example, impressive images from Australia and New Zealand are already circulating.
 The WAA is therefore "confident that it will also be visible here for a few days in the evening from October 12".